LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 You will sometimes hear Rx described as having a _free threaded_ model.
 All that means is that operators don't generally care what thread they use.
 As we will see, there are exceptions, but this direct calling by one operator of the next is the norm.

-An upshot of this is that it's typically the original source that determine which thread is used.
-This next example verifies by creating a subject, then calling `OnNext` on various threads and reporting the thread id.
+An upshot of this is that it's typically the original source that determines which thread is used.
+This next example illustrates this by creating a subject, then calling `OnNext` on various threads and reporting the thread id.

 ```cs
 Console.WriteLine($"Main thread: {Environment.CurrentManagedThreadId}");